-Prior to November 2008, we had a policy of compensating Non-Employee Directors at a rate of \$15,000 per year, in addition to \$1,000 per Board or committee meeting attended, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attendance at Board meetings.
+Prior to November 2008, we had a policy of compensating Non-Employee Directors at a rate of \$15,000 per year, in addition to \$1,000 per Board or Committee meeting attended, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attendance at Board meetings.
 In September 2008, the Board of Directors increased the annual fee paid to Non-Employee Directors to \$20,000, effective November 1, 2008.
 In addition, effective November 1, 2008, the Board of Directors approved the payment of an annual fee of \$7,500 to each Non-Employee Director who serves as the Chair of the Audit Committee or the Compensation Committee, and an annual fee of \$5,000 to the Non-Employee Director who serves as the Chair of the Nominating Committee.
 As part of our cost reduction program, each of these fees was reduced by 20% for the six-month period commencing on February 1, 2009.

-Under the 1999 Plan, each Non-Employee Director had been automatically granted an option to purchase up to 3,000 shares of Common Stock on the day after each annual meeting of our stockholders.
-The options granted vested over a period of five years in equal annual installments beginning on the first anniversary of the grant date.
-The 1999 Plan terminated in April 2009.
-We expect to continue this annual grant of options to our Non-Employee Directors and intend to make such grants under our 2005 Plan.
+Each Non-Employee Director has normally been granted an option to purchase up to 3,000 shares of Common Stock on the day after each annual meeting of our stockholders.
+These options are granted under our 2005 Plan.